 Members of Villanova University's Department of Public Safety are duty-bound to render assistance and provide the best possible service to members of the Villanova community.
 The Department of Public Safety's patrol unit is a 24/7 operation comprised of three shifts of approximately 15 staff personnel each.
-Each shift is managed by a Lieutenant or Shift Manager and structured in the following manner: One Sergeant or Patrol Supervisor, one Corporal or Field Training Officer, two communications officers or dispatchers, and several patrol officers performing foot, vehicle, and bicycle patrol operations.
+Each shift is managed by a Lieutenant/Shift Manager and structured in the following manner: One Sergeant/Supervisor, one communications officer/dispatcher, and several patrol officers performing foot, vehicle, and bicycle patrol operations.

 Similar to other campus security/law enforcement Departments, the Villanova Department of Public Safety provides many proactive services in pursuit of accomplishing its mission of: providing a safe and secure environment that is conducive to the learning process for all members of the University community.
 Additionally, the Department is responsible for the detection and prevention of crime and the enforcement of University rules and regulations.